mkovelamudi/Fake_News_Detection/README.md

 5. Fitting the model in the appropriate algorithms
 6. Test the data set with the trained model
 7. Use trained model to predict authenticity of new data
-8. [If time allows] Insert model into application that would allow new news articles to be categorized as either fake news or real news
+8. Insert model into application that would allow new news articles to be categorized as either fake news or real news